Start/Evaluate

 • When planning lessons, do so by topic of the syllabus.

-This approach to division is known as principle of divide and conquer.
+This approach to division is known as the principle of divide and conquer.
 We have already given an example of this principle in the Possibility 3: Inadequate didactics, specifically to target a technique.

 In fact, anything we do can be divided and subdivided until we reach parts that can be executed.
 This applies even to a simple mouse click to trigger a button on the toolbar: locate the button, position the mouse, click.
-A great example is copy drawing using a grid (figure).
+A great example is copying a drawing using a grid (figure).

 Anything that seems difficult, therefore, can be broken down into smaller parts that can be worked on separately.